OuhscBbmc/redcap-manual-v1/designadv/econsent.md

    ![Add trigger for HIPAA snapshot](images/econsent/add-trigger.jpg){width="80%"}

-- Name the trigger and select the HIPAA survey
+- Under *STEP 1: Trigger conditions,* name the trigger (e.g.,*HIPAA en*) and select the HIPAA survey from the drop-down menu
 - Under *STEP 2: Scope of the snapshot,* click the pencil in the box
 - Deselect the consent form, leaving only the HIPAA form as a trigger; the consent form is being saved separately
 - Click Update, then Save